Persists/cloud-service-bench/README.md

 - `internal/`: Contains the internal packages used by the components.
 - `infrastucture/`: Contains the terraform files to create the necessary infrastructure on GCP.
-- `analysis/`: Contains a Spyder notebook to analyze the results of the benchmark.
+- `analysis/`: Contains a Spyder notebook to preprocess and analyze the data.
 - `scripts/`: Contains scripts to run the benchmark and load the resulting data from the GCP instance.

 ## Setup